CiaraC03/DigitalRain/index.md

 ## Updating the DigitalRain
 From the above example it is clear that the rain is very basic and there is a lot more i can add to make it look better and to clean up my code.
-The first thing i want to change is the number of charcters falling in the vector.
+The first thing I want to change is the colour of the charcters falling.
+I decided it would be a cool idea if the colour could change everytime the rain is updated.